develop-me/bootcamp--week-04--dom/challenges/03/README.md

 ### 08

 Using `store.html`.
 When the "Store" button is pressed, the input field should be cleared and its value stored.
-When the "Display" button is pressed all previously submitted values should appear as a list underneath (each `<li>` should have a class of `list-group-item`).
+When the "Display" button is pressed all previously submitted values should appear **in alphabetical order** as a list underneath (each `<li>` should have a class of `list-group-item`).
 Nothing should be displayed until the "Display" button is pressed.
 This should work for any number of text submissions.

 [Demo](https://develop-me.github.io/bootcamp--week-04--dom/challenges/03/answers/store/store.html)